BiChong-Jin/SocialMedia-Twitter-Clone/README.md

 https://www.prisma.io/docs/orm/more/help-and-troubleshooting/help-articles/vercel-caching-issue

-If you are working on a project whiich also using Prisma for database management, during the deployment process on Vercel, you may face an error like this:
+If you are working on a project which also using Prisma for database management, during the deployment process on Vercel, you may face an error like this:

 ```bash
 Prisma has detected that this project was built on Vercel, which caches dependencies.